razaqofficial/custom-alert/README.md

 - Create new rules with custom message
 - download the javascript file and add it to your html file as shown below `` <script src='task.js?id=your_unique_id'></script>``
  - youu can get your unique id on the dashboard when you're logged in.

-# Dummy user
-- email: nhyatt@example.net
-- password: vgutmann@example.net